rails/rails/guides/source/action_controller_overview.md

   [`activerecord-session_store`][activerecord-session_store] gem)
 * A custom store or a store provided by a third party gem

-For most session stores, the unique Id in the cookie is used to look up session data on the server (e.g. a database table).
+For most session stores, the unique session ID in the cookie is used to look up session data on the server (e.g. a database table).
 Rails does not allow you to pass the session ID in the URL as this is less secure.

 The `CookieStore` is the default and recommended session store.
-It stores all session data in the cookie itself (the ID is still available to you if you need it).
+It stores all session data in the cookie itself (the session ID is still available to you if you need it).
 The cookie data is cryptographically signed to prevent tampering.
 It's also encrypted so anyone with access to it can't read its contents.
 The `CookieStore` is lightweight and does not require any configuration to use in a new application.

 The `CookieStore` can store 4 kB of data - much less than the other storage options - but this is usually enough.
 Storing large amounts of data in the session is discouraged.
 You should especially avoid storing complex objects (such as model instances) in the session.